mz462/seniorrrparser/README.md

 # Shiny App for Rent Roll Processing in Senior Housing

+**"Commercial real estate is inefficient — let's have fun changing it together!"**

 Welcome to our Shiny App, a focused tool for simplifying rent roll management in the senior housing sector.
 Developed with R Shiny, this application is designed to be easy-to-use, helping users efficiently handle rent roll data.

 ![Shiny App Interface](link-to-screenshot.jpg) *Simplifying rent roll management with our user-friendly app*